 The Australian Health Promotion Association (AHPA®) is the National Accreditation Organisation (NAO) for the International Union for Health Promotion and Education (IUHPE) in Australia.

 Health Promotion professionals across Australia now have the opportunity to apply to earn the title IUHPE Registered Health Promotion Practitioner.
+See who is already registered!

 26 Sep 2016 - 27 Sep 2016.
 Ann Harding Conference Centre.
 University of Canberra, ACT